srividya-p/mupdf_bake_fuzz_corpus/README.md

 Maximum PDF size                  : 1,0M
 ```

-Other than the final zip file to be used as a corpus, this repo contains some not fully automated, quick and dirty scripts used to build the seed corpus.
+In addition to the final corpus folder, this repo contains some not fully automated, quick and dirty scripts used to build the seed corpus.